IMF, World Bank hold first meetings in Africa in 50 years

 Campaigners say global lenders should focus instead on cancelling the debts of the poorest nations and imposing taxes on the rich.

-Oxfam said 57 percent of the world's poorest countries have to cut public spending by a total of $229 billion over the next five years.
+Oxfam said 57% of the world's poorest countries have to cut public spending by a total of $229 billion over the next five years.

 "The World Bank and IMF are returning to Africa for the first time in decades with the same old failed message," said Oxfam International executive director Amitabh Behar.